Midweek Dinner Hacks

 - Pop in the cherry tomatoes, and cook for a couple of minutes until they just start to burst.

 - Add a splash of fish sauce, the sugar and lime juice.
 Scatter in the Thai basil and chilli, and serve with rice and the limes to squeeze over.

 I don’t know about you, but pizza is definitely on my list of most-wanted cheat meals.
 It can easily be adapted, so it’s a speedy, guilt-free meal simply by opting for wholewheat thin crust, adding tons of veg, and sticking to olive oil or red sauce.

 If you love cheese as much as I do (and, let’s face it, pizza just wouldn’t be the same without it, right?) then opt for low-fat mozzarella, or replace with a light crumbling feta or a shaving of parmesan.

 As for meat, choose lean proteins like chicken breast and finish with a scattering of basil leaves.

-- 2 large whole meal flatbreads or buns
+- 2 large whole meal flatbreads

 - 12 cherry tomatoes